zyrafal/ubiquity-instadapp/README.md

 Use your browser with metamask, select (or create) localhost network with this rpc `http://localhost:8545` and chainId 1

-And connect to url displayed after "yarn dev", should be http://localhost:3000
+And connect to url displayed after frontend / yarn dev, should be http://localhost:3000